fkortsagin/Fixed-Windows-10/README.md

 7.Install Linux and boot into Linux Mint or Ubuntu and mount your Windows drive.

-8.Place ameliorate_1903_2020-01-18.sh in the root directory of your Windows drive (Windows), and execute it:
+# 8.Place ameliorate_1903_2020-01-18.sh in the root directory of your Windows drive (Windows), and execute it:
 * sudo apt-get update
 * sudo apt-get install dos2unix
 * dos2unix ./ameliorate_1903_2020-01-18.sh
 * sudo ./ameliorate_1903_2020-01-18.sh
-# If these commands dont work try doing the installation line by line from script using a built in text editor.

 10.Once the script has finished, boot back into Windows to continue.